Azores: Foreign relations and defence

 As an autonomous but integral region of Portugal, foreign affairs and defence are the responsibility of the national government.
 As is all of Portugal, the Azores are in the European Union and Schengen Area.
 They are also in the European Union Customs Union and VAT area but levy a lower rate of VAT than applies on the mainland.
 The Azores, like Madeira and the Canary Islands, are among the European Union's state territories with special status, and are one of its designated "Outermost Regions".

-The Azores Military Zone is the Portuguese Army's command for ground forces stationed in the archipelago.
-The Air Force, in turn, maintains a base at Lajes Field, which is also home to the United States Forces Azores, while the Navy tasks the offshore patrol vessel Figueira da Foz, as well as a range of other patrol vessels, to patrol Portugal's large economic zone around the islands.
+The Operational Command of the Azores is the Armed Forces of Portugal joint command for the archipelago.
+The Azores Military Zone is the Portuguese Army's command for ground forces stationed in the archipelago, which include two garrison regiments.
+The Air Force, in turn, maintains the Azores Air Zone command and the Lajes Air Base, where a squadron of SAR helicopters and a detachment of transport planes are permanently based, as well as regular detachments of maritime patrol aircraft.
+Under a special agreement between Portugal and the United States, the Lajes Air Base is also home to the United States Forces Azores.
+The Portuguese Navy maintains the Azores Maritime Zone command, which coordinates Viana do Castelo-class patrol vessels and other naval assets to patrol Portugal's large economic zone around the islands.